gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 When entering PROTECTION PENDING state, DTLS will start the handshake according to {{dtls-handshake}}.

-DTLS being initialized for a new SCTP association will set the DCI counter = 0, which implies a DCI field value of 0, for the initial DTLS connection.
+DTLS being initialized for a new SCTP association will set the Traffic DCI counter = 0, which implies a DCI field value of 0, for the initial DTLS connection.
 The DTLS handshake messages are transmitted from this endpoint to the peer using SCTP User message {{dtls-user-message}}